How do you feel that the consolidation of publishers has affected being a writer today?

 BARER: It can sound really crass to talk in those kinds of terms.
 Sometimes I'll meet writers and they'll say, "Well, you're not talking about the craft, you're talking about the commercial aspect."
 No, I'm talking about both.
 If you're a really strong writer, then you should be able to really think about story.
 What story is going to appeal to a large number of people and what story is going to appeal to five people?
 The books that don't work these days are those wonderful little books that I loved in the eighties—those very quiet, introspective, interior, family coming-of-age books.
 I loved those books.
 But they just don't work anymore.

-worst part of your job?
+What is the worst part of your job?

 LAZAR: Rejection on a book you love.
 When no one can see how brilliant you are.
 You think, "This book is brilliant and I'm brilliant for loving it," but nobody agrees.